mvolkmann/blog/src/web-dev-tips.md

 `then`, `catch`, and `finally` methods.
 Callback functions are passed to each of these methods.
 The `then` method can be passed one or two callback functions.
-The first is called with the resolved value if the promise resolves and the optional second callback is called with the error if the promise rejects.
+If the promise resolves, the first callback is called with the resolved value.
+If the promise rejects, the second callback is called with the error.
 The `catch` method is passed one callback function that is called with the error only if the promise rejects.
-The `finally` method is passed one callback function that is called with no arguments regardless of whether the promise resolves or rejects.
+The `finally` method is passed one callback function that is called at the end with no arguments regardless of whether the promise resolves or rejects.

 The other syntax is to use the `await` keyword, often with `try`/`catch` blocks.